2of/AI-DarkSouls-Boss-Model/readme.md

 ### 3. Running the Program
 You have two options:

+! important note ! important note

+It's worth your time to make a firewall rule to keep dark souls remastered from seeing the internet. dont wanna get banned and the web login will ruin your day

 1. **Debug Mode**: Run `./DEBUGWINDOW.py`
    - Launches a Tkinter window for debugging image capture and bar extraction.